alex-shpak/hugo-book/README.md

 ### File tree menu (default)

-By default theme will render pages from `content/docs` section as menu in a tree structure.
+By default, the theme will render pages from the `content/docs` section as a menu in a tree structure.
-You can set `title` and `weight` in front matter of pages to adjust order and titles in menu.
+You can set `title` and `weight` in the front matter of pages to adjust the order and titles in the menu.

 ### Leaf bundle menu

-You can also use leaf bundle and content of it's `index.md` as menu.
+You can also use leaf bundle and the content of its `index.md` file as menu.
-Given you have this file structure
+Given you have the following file structure:

 ```
 ├── content